maquadir/learningApp/README.md

 # Coroutines
 Coroutines are a great way to write asynchronous code that is perfectly readable and maintainable.
 We use it to perform a job of requesting data from the api.

+# Local Storage using SharedPreferences
+We have used Sharedpreferences to locally store the tokens for parent and child

 # View
 It is the UI part that represents the current state of information that is visible to the user.We are setting up the UI using Jetpack Compose